3 Different Types of Insects That Eat Wood

 Drywood Termites

-Termites are part of the types of insects that eat wood.
+Termites are one of the types of insects that eat wood.
 They are small, winged creatures that are often mistaken for ants.

 While they may seem harmless, termites can cause severe damage to homes and other structures made of wood.